laravel/docs/mix.md

     mix.js('resources/js/app.js', 'public/js')
        .sass('resources/sass/app.scss', 'public/css');

 If you've ever been confused and overwhelmed about getting started with Webpack and asset compilation, you will love Laravel Mix.
-However, you are not required to use it while developing your application; you are free to use any asset pipeline tool you wish, or even none at all.
+However, you are not required to use it while developing your application; you are free to use any asset pipeline tool you wish or even none at all.

 <a name="installation"></a>
 ## Installation & Setup